Mayurbhanj district: Transport

-Culture and heritage
+Culture

 Mayurbhanj District in Odisha is known for its rich cultural heritage and vibrant traditions.
 The district celebrates two prominent festivals, Makar Parva and Karama Parva.
 The famous Chhau dance, a dynamic dance form, has gained worldwide recognition.
 Mayurbhanj District is also associated with Jhumar, a popular traditional folk song that reflects the community's celebrations, marriages, social functions, sorrows, and joys.